 Those steeped in the RV lifestyle have a perspective all their own.
 Some make a life in an RV, while others go at it part-time.
-According to Camping World, an estimated 200,000 Americans are full-time RVers today.
+According to Lazydays RV accessories, an estimated 1 million Americans are full-time RVers today.
 Many of them are getting away from suburbs, taking to the road and traveling the country.
 For a select few, they are making their mark in conservation, volunteering at one of 70 facilities in the National Fish Hatchery System.

 The RVer-volunteer workers spend anywhere from a few days to several months out of the year volunteering their time and skills to help run the hatcheries.
 In return, they are provided with a space to park their RV, as well as septic, water and electricity hook-ups.

 While many of the hatcheries use volunteer labor—and in fact, rely on it—here’s a look at four fisheries facilities and some of the people that make fisheries work a second vocation, and fish hatcheries a second home.